liamca/AzureSearchMobile/Chapter 1 - Getting Started/README.md

 # Chapter 1 - Getting Started

-In this chapter we will get our Cordova environment configured as well as to set up Azure.
+In this chapter we will get our Cordova environment configured as well as to get comfortable with the Azure services that will be used throughout the tutorial

 ### Azure Search & Azure Blob Storage